top of page

 PhD Theatre and Performance of the Americas, Arizona State University

 Tabitha Chester, PhD is a Performance Studies scholar specializing in gender, sexuality, and religion in the Black diaspora.
 Their research uses both popular culture and the lived experiences of Black people to explore the development and performance of sexual and gender identities.
 Over the last 10 years, Tabitha has taught in Black Studies, Women and Gender Studies, and Theatre departments at the undergraduate and graduate level.
-Currently, Tabitha is teaching "Global Performance" at The New School and "Performing Blackness" at Florida Atlantic University.
+Curently, Tabitha is teaching "Global Performance" at The New School and "Performing Blackness" at Florida Atlantic University.
 In 2019, Tabitha co-founded eARThseed Artist Collective as a way to curate space for theatre-making, critical dialogue, and collaboration.
 They were recently awarded a grant by the Ablotionist Teaching Network, to produce and direct a performance for young people in Palm Beach County.

 Troy Davidson (Acting, Film & Commercial)